-In the 1920s and '30s, German brother zoologists Heinz and Lutz Heck sought to recreate the extinct wild ox called the aurochs, which featured heavily in Teutonic mythology.
+In the 1920s and ’30s, German zoologists (and brothers) Heinz and Lutz Heck each sought to recreate the extinct wild ox called the aurochs, which featured heavily in Teutonic mythology.
 Heinz Heck chose Spanish fighting cattle as a breeding strain for their prehistoric shape and aggression, and the Nazis used their fierce image in propaganda.
 Then, World War II happened.
 The Nazis fell, but the uber-cows survived.

 Heck cattle still roam Bavaria to this day and are available for purchase by those with a death wish.
 Farmer and photographer Derek Gow brought a herd of Heck cattle to his UK farm in 2009 and successfully bred them before realizing he was in over his head.
-“They would try to kill anyone,” he told The Guardian of the dozen or so he had to put down because of the danger they posed.
-"Dealing with that was not a lot of fun at all.”
+"They would try to kill anyone," he told The Guardian of the dozen or so he had to put down because of the danger they posed.
+"Dealing with that was not a lot of fun at all."

 It sounds outrageous, but it's true: dolphins are actually pretty horrible.